SupremeCommanderMaps/SurvivalVersus/README.md

 ## New in version 5.17

+* Hydros now only spawn at occupied player positions
 * Stage 6 and 7 transports now have double speed
 * Improved stage notification messages